Overcoming the order barrier two in splitting methods when applied to semilinear parabolic problems with non-periodic boundary conditions: Numerical experiments

-\begin{section}{Numerical experiments} In this section, we apply the suggested correction \eqref{c3corr} of the splitting method \eqref{c3} to several numerical examples in dimension $d=1,2$.
-On the one hand, we confirm the theory proved in Section \ref{conv_anal} by the performance of method \eqref{c3corr} to equations of the form \eqref{pdelin}, i.e. problems with solution-independent source functions $f$.
+Firstly, we apply the suggested correction \emph{C3New} of the splitting method \emph{C3Naiv} to several numerical examples in dimension $d=1,2$.
+On the one hand, we confirm the theory proved in Section \ref{conv_anal} by the performance of \emph{C3New} to equations of the form \eqref{pdelin}, i.e. problems with solution-independent source functions $f$.
 Thereby, we distinguish three different types of source terms (see Table~\ref{table_find}).
-On the other hand, we illustrate, that method \eqref{c3corr} does neither suffer from an order reduction when applied to nonlinear problems of type \eqref{pde}.
+On the other hand, we illustrate that \emph{C3New} does neither suffer from an order reduction when applied to nonlinear problems of type \eqref{pde}.
 In the splitting algorithm, the operator $D$ is approximated by finite differences and the diffusion problem \eqref{D} is solved exactly up to round off errors using the algorithm based on Krylov basis described in \cite{Nie12}.
 We use analytical formulas for the solution of the source equation \eqref{f} and for the flows of the correction functions $q_n$.